ansible-collections/community.aws/docs/community.aws.autoscaling_group_module.rst

                 <td>
                 </td>
                 <td>
                         <div>Name of the Launch configuration to use for the group.
-See the community.aws.ec2_lc) module for managing these.</div>
+See the community.aws.autoscaling_launch_config) module for managing these.</div>
                         <div>If unspecified then the current group value will be used.
 One of <em>launch_config_name</em> or <em>launch_template</em> must be provided.</div>
                 </td>
             </tr>